 8. Indira Gandhi International Airport, Delhi

 One of the most important airports in India, the Delhi Airport is the most popular and also the most alluring international airports in India.
 The airport has 6 terminals with airports to almost all the major cities across the world.
 Indira Gandhi International Airport, located in the southwest of Delhi is located in Palam and is 16 km from the city center.
+This is amongst the largest airport in India.
 Delhi Airport was ranked 10th busiest airport in India and 21st busiest airport in the world in 2016.
 This is undoubtedly the first one that comes to mind when we think of the international airports in India and their names.